joelparkerhenderson/demo-tailwind-css/README.md

 </p>
 ```

-### typography

-[@tailwindcss/typography](https://www.npmjs.com/package/@tailwindcss/typography) - a plugin that provides a set of prose classes you can use to add beautiful typographic defaults to any vanilla HTML you don't control (like HTML rendered from Markdown, or pulled from a CMS).
+[@tailwindcss/typography](https://www.npmjs.com/package/@tailwindcss/typography) - a plugin that provides a set of prose classes you can use to add beautiful typographic defaults to any vanilla HTML you don't control (like HTML rendered from Markdown, or pulled from a CMS), for example:

-Example that show the `prose` class that adds sensible styles:

 ```html
 <article class="prose lg:prose-xl">